 Deconstructing Standards: Deconstructing standards helps ensure that instruction and assessment tools match the rigor of the standards.
 In this session, participants sharpen their skills in deconstructing standards to identify specific learning targets.
 There is further conversation about the relationship between learning targets and depth of knowledge (DOK).
 Several applied activities help participants deepen their understanding of these concepts.

-The Cumulative Assesslets are available in Mathematics, Science, and Social Studies.
-The Cumulative Assesslets are aligned and assess a representation of the Georgia Standards of Excellence (GSE).
+Our Cumulative Assesslets are available in Mathematics, Science, and Social Studies.
+Cumulative Assesslets are aligned to and assess a representation of the Georgia Standards of Excellence (GSE).
 These cumulative forms can help teachers to gather strong evidence on student learning toward the overall end-of-year expectations at each grade level.
 That is, teachers can identify a wider range of knowledge, skills, and concepts that students have not mastered so adjustments can be made to instructional practices and strategies.
-Cumulative Assesslets are not intended to predict performance on the EOG and EOC assessments, but do provide information on how well students understand concepts and are able to demonstrate knowledge and skills that can help prepare for Georgia Milestones.
+Cumulative Assesslets are not intended to predict performance on the EOG and EOC assessments but do provide information on how well students understand concepts and are able to demonstrate knowledge and skills that can help prepare for Georgia Milestones.

 Because more content is assessed, Cumulative Assesslets contain approximately 20 to 25 items.
 Items within each Assesslet are designed to require extended reasoning and critical thinking beyond basic recall.

 Our Mastery Assesslets are available in Grade 3 English Language Arts / Reading Comprehension and Grade 5 Mathematics.